More Than Daiquiris

 Several weeks later, I went to Wet Willie's again for another quick lunch.
 Initially, I wanted to get something along the lines of "bar food" like hot wings or chicken tenders, but I changed my mind when I saw a familiar sandwich on the menu.
 Among those listed is Wet Willie's version of the Drunken Chicken Sandwich.
 When I saw it, my first thought was "how does it compare to Johnny G's 'drunken' sandwich?"
 I really like "G's" version because it's very spicy and flavorful.
 Unfortunately, Wet Willie's version is nothing more than a grilled chicken sandwich with a mildly spicy sauce (in the form of its Famous Tequila Sauce) that didn't have the pizzazz of its Beale Street counterpart.
 Without the sauce, Wet Willie's sandwich is something that anyone can make including novice cooks like me.
 The chicken (breast) lacks seasoning and depends on sauce for most of its flavor.
 Like the burger I had earlier, Wet Willie's Drunken Chicken Sandwich is a decent, unexciting sandwich that I wouldn't go out of the way for (even when I'm working near Beale Street).

-Taxi Magic).
+Taxi Magic and Lyft).
 The "Call A Cab" is a very good drink but not for the weak.

 After a few food-related visits to Wet Willie's, I can't say that it impressed me.
 Based on the entrées that I had, the food is mediocre at best.
 However, I don't believe that the bar/restaurant's owners worry about that, so long as the daiquiris remain strong with people yearning for them.
 Wet Willie's is definitely more of nightspot to party at than a restaurant, so I wouldn't recommend it as a family-friendly place.
 But for whose who like to get after it while listening to live music, Wet Willie's is a nice option among many on Beale Street.
 For those who get food, a couple of "Call A Cabs" should put them in a good enough mood to like whatever they're eating.
 As long as they don't throw up.